I. Policy Statement

 1. A University Policy is a statement of University principle or intent that is of general applicability and is approved by the Board of Governors, Board of Trustees, or Chancellor that addresses any of the following matters:

-• Requirements related to implementation or compliance with policies of the Board of Governors or Board of Trustees or regulations of UNC General Administration;
+• Requirements related to implementation or compliance with policies of the Board of Governors or Board of Trustees or UNC system regulations;

-• Matters not specifically addressed in Board of Governors or Board of Trustees policies or regulations of UNC General Administration but that fall within the general nature of the Chancellor's delegated responsibilities to administer the institution;
+• Matters not specifically addressed in Board of Governors, Board of Trustees policies or UNC system regulations but that fall within the general nature of the Chancellor's delegated responsibilities to administer the institution;

-• Compliance with fiscal, academic, research, human resources, or other management standards;
+• Compliance with fiscal, academic, research, human resources, or other management standards with university-wide impact;

 • Requirements imposed by federal or state laws or implementing regulations.

-2. A University Policy must not conflict with policies of the Board of Governors or Board of Trustees, regulations of UNC General Administration, or requirements imposed by federal or state laws or implementing regulations, and should be clearly written and well communicated to the campus community.
+2. A University Policy must not conflict with policies of the Board of Governors or Board of Trustees, UNC system regulations or requirements imposed by federal or state laws or implementing regulations, and should be clearly written and well communicated to the campus community.

 D. Definition of Divisional Policy

-A Divisional Policy is a policy adopted by an academic or administrative unit of UNC Asheville under authority of a University Senior Staff member pursuant to authority delegated by a UNC Asheville Policy or by the Chancellor to address specific subject matters that are limited in scope to a particular unit's operational functions that impact units or individuals outside of the adopting unit.
+A Divisional Policy is a policy adopted by an academic or administrative unit of UNC Asheville under authority of a University Senior Staff member pursuant to authority delegated by a UNC Asheville Policy or by the Chancellor.
+A Divisional Policy addresses specific subject matter areas that are limited in scope to a particular unit's operational functions that impact units or individuals outside of the adopting unit.
 A Divisional Policy may supplement but must not conflict with University Policies and should be clearly written and well communicated to those subject to the regulation.

 E. Definition of Standard Operating Procedures

-Standard Operating Procedures (SOP’s) are established by academic or administrative units to facilitate the day-to-day business operations of and within a particular unit.
-They are distinguished from University and Divisional Policies because they do not directly or substantially affect procedural or substantive rights or duties of units or individuals outside of the adopting unit.
-Standard Operating Procedures are not subject to this Policy on Policies but should be clearly written and well communicated to those subject to the SOP.
-SOP’s are not posted to the official Policy website, but are typically housed on the unit’s website and/or distributed within the unit as hard copies.
+Standard Operating Procedures (SOPs) are established by academic or administrative units to facilitate the day-to-day business operations of and within a particular unit.
+They are distinguished from University and Divisional Policies because they do not directly or substantially affect procedural or substantive rights or duties of units or individuals outside of the adopting unit (other than the unit's customers).
+SOPs are not subject to this policy but should be clearly written and well communicated to those subject to the SOP.
+SOPs are not posted to the official Policy website, but are typically posted on the unit’s website and/or distributed within the unit as hard copies, and are not frequently modified.
+Examples of SOPs include formalized University Audit Procedures, Accounts Payable Procedures, and Athletics Compliance Procedures.

 III.
 Developing a New University or Divisional Policy